omise/omise-java/README.md

-# OMISE-JAVA
+# Omise-Java

 [![Maven Central][5]][6] [![Github Actions][0]][1]

-`omise-java` provides a set of Java bindings to the [Omise REST API][2].
+`omise-java` provides a set of Java bindings to the [Opn Payments REST API][2].
 Please contact [support@opn.ooo][3] if you have any questions regarding this library and the functionality it provides.

-## INSTALLATION
+## Installation

 ### Android

 **WARNING:** Android users should check out our [omise-android][4] repository instead.

-This library requires Java 8 and up and is meant to be used with Java server implementations.
+This library requires Java 8 and higher and is meant to be used with Java server implementations.

 ### Gradle/Maven

-Adds to your `build.gradle` file.
+Add to your `build.gradle` file.

 ```gradle
 dependencies {